TanStack/router/docs/src/pages/overview.md

 React Location provides first-class support for specifying arbitrary asynchronous dependencies for your routes and will asynchronously suspend navigation rendering until these dependencies are met.

-Don't like the initial fallback showing on the client while mouting?
+Don't like the initial fallback showing on the client while mounting?
 React Location provides the ability to both:

 - Match and pre-load route data during SSR and also
 - Supply pre-loaded route data during rehydration